LunCoSim/lunco-sim/docs/LunCo Docs/LunCo Gitcoin Beta Update.md

 **Q: What if my Gitcoin Passport score is insufficient?**

-A: [Reach Rod](https://twitter.com/_Difint_), he will help you to get enough.
-Otherwise the donation won't help LunCo to raise money from matching pool, as it won't be matched
+A: The donation won't help LunCo to raise money from matching pool, as it won't be matched.
+However our team could stake GTC for you, [reach Rod](https://twitter.com/_Difint_) for help

 **Q: How to donate from mobile?**